 After your treatment has ended you will still need to go back to the hospital for regular check-ups.
 This is called follow-up.
 Follow-up may involve having a physical exam, blood tests and scans.
 At first these visits will be quite often.

 Tell your doctor or nurse how you have been since your last appointment.
 Remember to tell them about any new symptoms you have, or if you are finding it hard to cope.
 Sometimes it helps to write down what you want to say before you see the doctor.
 That way you won’t forget what you wanted to say.

-If you are between check-ups and have a symptom or problem that is worrying you, let your doctor or nurse know.
-Make an appointment to see him or her as soon as possible.
+If you are between check-ups and have a symptom or problem that is worrying you, call your specialist nurse for advice or to arrange an earlier outpatient appointment if necessary.

 If you suffer from seizures, you may not be allowed to drive.
 Ask your doctor about this.